LioneltheBuilder/lionelthebldr.com/content/sections/about/about.md

 ## Let's Collaborate

 Welcome to my digital world, where your visionary ideas meet digital craftsmanship.
 If you've got an idea brewing and need a digital touch to make it real, I'm your guy.
-Let's connect and transform your vision into a digital reality that's both functional and captivating.
+Let's connect and transform your vision into a reality that's both functional and captivating.

 Got an idea that needs crafting?
 Reach out, and let's make it happen! 🚀💻